trys/trysv4/content/blog/live-demos-in-playbacks.md

 description: "Fail to prepare?
 Prepare to feel a bit of a prune when it goes wrong"
 ---

 We've all been in playbacks when someone clearly hasn't prepared their demonstration.
-They've tried to wing it and it's painfully obvious, and takes twice as long as it needs to.
+They've tried to wing it and it's painfully obvious, taking twice as long as it needs to.

 Live demos can be nerve-wracking, and it's tempting to pre-record a video of the feature, sit back and hit play.

-But there is great power in a great live demo.
-A pre-recorded screencast of a Figma walkthrough is a melting Madame Tussauds exhibit when sat next to a live demo in a browser.
+But I believe there is great power in a great live demo.
+A pre-recorded screencast of a Figma walkthrough is a melting Madame Tussauds model when sat next to a live demo in a browser.
 The authenticity is palpable, and perhaps that slight element of risk adds to the experience.

 Live demos needn't be as scary as they seem.
 Here are a few tips I've picked up over the years:

 ## Know your audience

 Tailor the demo to your audience.
 A room of executives might want to see a different slice of the product to your engineering colleagues.
-Don't discount showing the work you do to the higher-ups in the company, but try to make the content as compelling for them as possible.
+Don't discount showing the details of the work you do to the higher-ups in the company, but try to make the content as compelling for them as possible.

 ## Plan the narrative

-Those less intensively involved in the project may need more context than your colleagues who are actively working on that section of the project, so plan the journey you want to take your audience on.
-Leaping straight into a detailed section of the product might be jarring, so consider starting on the home page and working through as if you were a customer.
+Those less intensively involved in the project may need more context than your colleagues who are actively working alongside you, so plan the journey you want to take your audience on.
+Leaping straight into a detailed section of the product might be confusing, so consider starting on the home page and working through as if you were a customer.

 ## Set up your tabs